cosmos/ibc/spec/core/ics-002-client-semantics/README.md

   it enables proofs of inclusion or non-inclusion of particular values at particular paths in the state of the remote state machine at particular `Height`s.

+* `ClientMessage` is an arbitrary message defined by the client type that relayers can submit in order to update the client.
+  The ClientMessage may be intended as a regular update which may add new consensus state for proof verification, or it may contain misbehaviour which should freeze the client.

-* `ValidityPredicate` is a function that validates state updates.
+* `ValidityPredicate` is a function that validates a ClientMessage sent by a relayer in order to update the client.
   Using the `ValidityPredicate` SHOULD be more computationally efficient than executing `Consensus`.

 * `ConsensusState` is the *trusted view* of the state of a state machine at a particular `Height`.